vyos/vyos-documentation/docs/configexamples/zone-policy.rst

 ^^^^^^^^^^^

-If you are using a IPv6 tunnel from HE.net or someone else, the basis is the same except you have two WAN interface.
+If you are using a IPv6 tunnel from HE.net or someone else, the basis is the same except you have two WAN interfaces.
 One for v4 and one for v6.

 You would have 5 zones instead of just 4 and you would configure your v6 ruleset between your tunnel interface and your LAN/DMZ zones instead of